DavesCodeMusings/smart-thermostat-lab/README.md

 * Host computer with USB port capable of downloading and installing software below.

 > Chromebooks used in schools often have policies that prevent installation of software making them unsuitable
 > as a host computer.
-Windows, Linux, or Mac should work, but the examples you will find in here use a Windows
+Windows, Linux, or Mac should work, but check with the school's computer specialist to
-> PC.
+> be sure you can install software and download firmware files from the internet.

 ## Software requirements
 * [Thony Editor](https://thonny.org/) installed on host computer.